Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 teammakersnorthjersey.com

-Young kids are divided into groups so they can work on team building, engineering, skill games, science and other experiments.
+Kids are divided into teams so they can work on engineering, skills games and experiments at different stations.

 37 Christie St., Edison